vacarsu/snap_framework/README.md

   end
   ```

-  That is the basics to using SnapFrame.Scene.
+  That is the basics to using SnapFramework.Scene.
 It essentially consist of three pieces, a template, a controller, and a scene module that glues them together.

-  ## Setup Function
+  ## Setup and Mounted Callbacks

   If you need to do some special setup, like request input, subscribe to a PubSub service, or add some runtime assigns.
 You can do that in the setup callback.
   It gives you the scene struct and should return a scene struct.